 Barra, Outer Hebrides - where the plane lands on the beach

-The island of Barra offers many typical Outer Hebridean themes: strong Gaelic identity, sense of heritage, plus amazing beaches.
+The island of Barra offers many typical Outer Hebridean themes: strong Gaelic identity, sense of heritage, plus amazing beaches - take a short trip to Vatersay at least.
 Hope for sun though.
+And, yes, it's the island where the plane lands on the ebach.

 Almost the south end of the Outer Hebrides